jezza711/ucas-portal/README.md

    - **Start Command**: `node server.js`
    - **Add Persistent Disk**: Mount at `/opt/render/project/src/db` (Render) or `/app/db` (Railway)
 4. Set environment variables in the dashboard (copy from `.env.example`)
+  - For `GOOGLE_PRIVATE_KEY`, paste the key exactly as shown in the JSON file but replace real newlines with `\n`.
+  - Set `PUBLIC_BASE_URL` to your live Render URL so email links point to the right host.
 5. Update `VIDEO_PDF_URL` and `AI_PDF_URL` to your actual hosted PDF links
 6. Deploy!

 **Important**: The database file is stored in the `db/` directory.
 Ensure this directory is backed by a persistent volume, otherwise data will be lost on restarts.

+Uploads created through the admin dashboard live under the `uploads/packs` directory.
+Mount your Render disk to a parent path (e.g. `/opt/render/project/src/uploads`) if you want course packs to persist across deploys.

 ### Alternative: Vercel